-Can Too Foundation has agreed positions on the following health and wellbeing topics based on our values, expertise and experience as an organisation.
-This has been established over 15 years of supporting the community to become fitter and healthier and funding crucial cancer research.
+The Can Too Foundation has agreed positions on the following health and wellbeing topics based on our values, expertise and experience as an independent health promotion organisation.
+This has been established over 15 years of supporting over 17,000 members of the community to become fitter and healthier and funding crucial cancer research.

-Can Too Foundation will regularly update these position statements and add additional statements over time.
-If you have any feedback or comments on these statements then please reach out to us at firstname.lastname@example.org
+Can Too Foundation will regularly update and expand on these position statements.
+If you have any feedback or comments on this content, please reach out to us at: firstname.lastname@example.org

 Early Career Cancer Research

-Can Too Foundation is a leader in the field of early career cancer research funding, having raised over $23 Million to be invested in cancer research, and it is committed to continuing to do so.
+Can Too Foundation is a leader in the field of early career funding, having raised over $23 Million to support innovation in the prevention, care and control of cancer and it is committed to continuing to do so.

 Thousands of Australians die each year from , many of which can be avoided by fostering positive lifestyle behaviours including exercise to help prevent chronic diseases.
 According to the World Health Organisation’s physical activity scale, .